Drugs A - Z

 - pregnant or trying to get pregnant

-How should I use this medicine?Take this medicine by mouth.
+How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Use a specially marked spoon or container to measure the dose.
-Ask your pharmacist if you do not have one.
-Household spoons are not accurate.
 You can take this medicine with or without food.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on the advice of your doctor or health care professional.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.